Online Irrigation Seminars

 Graywater is an alternate source of water that can be used for irrigation, but it has specific code requirements for how the irrigation system is designed and installed.
 Also, the seminar will discuss water quality issues that must be dealt with and what considerations should be included when selecting equipment to harvest, store and distribute the water to the landscape.
 This seminar qualifies for one New Jersey CEC/WC.

-session, based on numerous residential and commercial audits, Dr. Kelly Kopp will present findings on the amount of water used in the landscape and compare to estimated water demand.
+In this session, based on numerous residential and commercial audits, Dr. Kelly Kopp will present findings on the amount of water used in the landscape and compare to estimated water demand.
 Part of the presentation will include a look at both irrigation performance and landscape composition and how irrigation efficiency can be improved.

 This session covers the theory of electrical surges and how to make better decisions when specifying or installing grounding equipment.
 This seminar qualifies for one New Jersey CEC.